MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 1. Back up your Microsoft Authenticator accounts.
 For more info, see [Back up and recover account credentials using the Microsoft Authenticator app](https://docs.microsoft.com/azure/active-directory/user-help/user-help-auth-app-backup-recovery)
 2. Uninstall the Microsoft Authenticator app.
-3. Uninstall the Power Apps mobile app.
+3. Uninstall Power Apps mobile.
 4. Install Microsoft Authenticator again and add your back up accounts again.
-5. Install the Power Apps mobile app.
+5. Install Power Apps mobile.
-6. Open the Power Apps mobile app and sign in.
+6. Open Power Apps mobile and sign in.

 If you still can't sign in, then email us at **pamobsup@microsoft.com** and include your device make and model, session ID, and provide the exact error message that you get.

 ## Pin to Home does not work on iOS 14

-**iOS device running iOS 14**: The Safari browser no longer supports the **Pin to Home** functionality for Power Apps mobile app.
+**iOS device running iOS 14**: The Safari browser no longer supports the **Pin to Home** functionality for Power Apps mobile.
 You need to use the Siri Shortcuts app to pin an app to the Home screen.
 For more information, see [Use Siri Shortcuts (iOS 14 or later)](https://docs.microsoft.com/powerapps/user/run-canvas-and-model-apps-on-mobile#use-siri-shortcuts-to-pin-home-ios-14-or-later).

 **iOS 13**: You can still use the Safari browser to pin an app to the Home screen.
 For more information, see [Pin an app to the home screen](https://docs.microsoft.com/powerapps/user/run-canvas-and-model-apps-on-mobile#use-safari-to-pin-to-home-ios-13-or-earlier)

 ## App list appears blank on the Power Apps mobile app

-Common scenarios the list of apps on the Power Apps mobile app appear blank when internet connection is lost or disconnected.
+Common scenarios the list of apps on Power Apps mobile appear blank when internet connection is lost or disconnected.

 -	It's the first time you sign in to the mobile app and the list of apps is still loading and internet connection is lost.
 -	You’re signed in and see the app list then swipe down to refresh the app list and internet connection is lost.